 The ACT and PLAN Test Dates and Deadlines

-North Carolina requires the test to measure whether schools are preparing students for colleges and careers after school.
+North Carolina requires the test to measure whether schools are preparing students for college and careers after school.

 Sophomores take the PLAN in December.
 PLAN prepares students to take the ACT.